Create and Apply Presets, Control Your Keyframes and Sequence Layers in After Effects

 Look at how animated you've become!

 As I’m sure you can see by now, the Animation tab has some killer features and gems in here.
-You can build out your own library of custom settings using the Animation presets, refine motion paths with keyframe interpolation, and save loads of time with tools inside Animation Assistant.
-Be sure to explore some of the other features inside this part of the menu as well!
+You can build out your own library of custom settings using the Animation presets, refine motion paths with keyframe interpolation, and save loads of time with tools inside the Keyframe Assistant.
+You'll never regret making some time to explore the other features inside this menu!

 After Effects Kickstart